shamil-sadigov/Imagegram/README.md

 ## How cursor-based navigation work

-When client should be able to retrieve posts via cursor-based pagination, and posts should be sorted by the number of comments (desc).
+Client should be able to retrieve posts via cursor-based pagination, and posts should be sorted by the number of comments (desc).

 Let's say that we have 11 posts in DB.